p4535992/environment-interaction/README.md

 naturally in this module the various use cases will have to be foreseen...

-## Hot to it's work (basically but is much more complex)

-When an interaction is selected, the corresponding item on the environment token's actor sheet is created on the character's actor sheet.
-After rolling the item to chat, the item is deleted from the character's actor sheet.
-In this way, the character's actor sheet is the same before and after the interaction.

-A similar method is used to handle attack and damage rolls.
-When attack/damage buttons are clicked, the weapon is temporarily created on the character's actor sheet and used for the attack/damage roll before being deleted.
-This allows the character's relevant game stats to be used for the roll.

-Every environment i bind to a specific item configuration where you can set a collection of macro for make everything full customizable and system dependent.

-The scope of the module is to give a base for doing smart token usable from players even when gm is absent.

 ## [Item Macro](https://github.com/Kekilla0/Item-Macro) integration

 If an item on an environment token has a set Item Macro, after rolling the item to chat, the Item Macro will be executed.